boldbi/bold-bi-docs/docs/security-configuration/cors-settings.md

 ### Steps to enable CORS

-1. Go to the administration page in the Bold BI site and click the `Security` tab.
-Here you can configure CORS settings headers under the `CORS` section.
+1. Go to the administration page in the Bold BI site and click the `CORS Policy` tab.
+Here you can configure CORS settings headers.

     ![CORS settings](/static/assets/security-configuration/images/cors-settings.png#width=45%)